dukess/bsb_lan_ajax/README.md

 - Edit BSB_lan_config.h:
 1. add or uncomment this string #define WEBSERVER
 2. change LANG from DE to C
-- Build sketch and flash it to Arduino.
+- Build sketch and flash it into Arduino.
 - Copy ajax.html, languages.js, ajax.css to SD card.
 - Copy lang_*.js files to SD card.
 - Insert SD card into Arduino and start it.